 Owen reviewed that the LEADERS initiative launched during the 2017 National Apprenticeship Week.
 It recently made its first recommendation to the Bureau: an interactive web-based map of apprenticeship stakeholders.
 The map would have multiple layers that correspond to categories of stakeholders, e.g. LEADERS members, technical colleges, workforce development boards, etc. The user would select a layer; stakeholders, their locations would appear across the map; and the user would click on a stakeholder's icon for contact information.
-Owen concluded by noted that the LEADERS program is still accepting participants.
+In conclusion, Owen noted that the LEADERS program is still accepting participants.

 h.
-Update on Apprenticeship Completion Award Program
+Apprenticeship Completion Award Program